Woodbury County, Iowa

 Woodbury County is a county located in the U.S. state of Iowa.
-As of the 2020 census, the population was 105,941, making it the sixth-most populous county in Iowa.
-The county seat is Sioux City.
+As of the 2020 census, the population was 105,941, and was estimated to be 106,649 in 2025, making it the seventh-most populous county in Iowa.
+The county seat and the largest city is Sioux City.

 Woodbury County is included in the Sioux City metropolitan area.

 History

 Originally established in 1851 as Wahkaw County, the Iowa Legislature in 1853 changed the name to Woodbury County in honor of Levi Woodbury (1789–1851), a senator and governor of New Hampshire who served as a Supreme Court justice from 1844 until his death.

 The first county seat of Wahkaw County was the now-extinct village of Thompsonville; when the Legislature changed the county name to Woodbury, the new county seat became Sergeant's Bluff (now Sergeant Bluff).
 The county seat was moved to Sioux City in 1856.

 The Winnebago Tribe of Nebraska (Ho-Chunk) owns reservation land in Woodbury County.